MohamedAYassin/Real-Estate-Management-System/README.md

-# Java AWT Project
+# Real Estate Management System in Java

-This college Java project is created using SQL and Java, featuring email sending capabilities.
+This project is created using SQL and Java, featuring email sending capabilities.

 ## Image Showcase